danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 6. F (Final) - xor_out the mask applied at the output of the crc.
 7. P (Polynomial) - is the taps (polynomial coefficents with the highest degree) + x^N.

+The operation x^power acts as a left shift operator.

 ### The algorithm:

 ### Edge cases: